mohitpoonia/mohitpoonia/README.md

 - Access standard pod networking and storage
 - Manage VMs using standard Kubernetes tools such as kubectl
 - Run full virtual machines on Kubernetes alongside regular containers
+68. **Libvert** - Open SOurce developed by Redhat to manage virtualization.
+It can be used to manage
+  - KVM - Open Source Hypervisor for Linux
+  - XEN - Type I Hypervisor currently developed by Linux Foundation
+  - ESXi (From VMware)